Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: creation
 name: creation-3

-## Using String's split function
+## Third way (for strings): Using String's split function

-Arrays can easily be made from text that contains a particular separator.
+Arrays can be made from text that contains a particular separator.

 ```java
 String myMessageToYou = "Don't worry about a thing";